 Causes of Neonatal and Post-Natal Infections

-Infants are born with weakened immune systems— which makes it instrumental to take every measure possible to prevent and detect an infection early on before it becomes the cause of severe complications.
-Common causes of infection include the following.
+Newborn babies are born with weakened immune systems, making it instrumental to take every measure possible to prevent and detect an infection quickly.
+Rapid detection of infections can prevent problems that cause severe life-threatening complications.

-- An unclean delivery environment.
+- An unclean delivery environment for a pregnant woman

-- Contaminated equipment used during or after delivery.
+- Contaminated equipment used during or after delivery

-- Inadequate or infrequent measures taken to keep the newborn clean.
+- Inadequate or infrequent measures taken to keep the newborn clean

-- Lack of proper testing and evaluation for infection or accompanying symptoms.
+- Lack of proper testing and evaluation for infection or accompanying symptoms

-If infection results in a condition that permanently changes the child's quality of life, the family deserves to be compensated for the cost of caring for the child's special needs over his or her lifetime.
+If infection results in a condition that permanently changes the child's quality of life, the family deserves to be compensated for the cost of caring for the child's unique needs over their lifetime.

-Types of Infections
+Types of Neonatal Infections

-While measures are constantly being taken to make hospital environments sanitary, it is an unfortunate reality that hospitals are known to be home to some of the strongest strains of bacteria and fungus due to their development of a resistance to antibiotics and other pharmaceuticals.
+While measures are constantly being taken to make hospital environments sanitary, it is unfortunate that medical centers are home to some of the strains of bacteria and fungus due to their development of resistance to strong antibiotics and other pharmaceuticals.

-- A fungal infection known as Candidiasis
+- A fungal infection (Candidiasis)

 - Conjunctivitis— otherwise known as pink eye